slacgismo/StatisticalClearSky/README.md

     $ conda install -c cvxgrp cvxpy
     ```

+* [mosek](https://www.mosek.com/resources/getting-started/) - For using MOSEK solver.

+    An example code in Jupyter notebook depends on it.
+    Thus, this package is necessary only when running the example code.

+    If you are using pip:
+    ```sh
+    $ pip install -f https://download.mosek.com/stable/wheel/index.html Mosek
+    ```

+    If you are using Anaconda:
+    ```sh
+    $ conda install -c mosek mosek
+    ```

 * [cassandra-driver](http://datastax.github.io/python-driver/index.html) - [Optional] - For accessing Cassandra database.

     An example code in Jupyter notebook depends on it.